aws-samples/aws-reinvent2018-keeping-secrets/README.md

 ### 8. Build the Cloudformation CloudHSM stack.
 - Download the keeping-secrets-hsm-yyyymmdd.yaml file in this repository (where yyyymmdd represents the version date) and run it through CloudFormation.
 There is no parameters required for this stack.
 - The necessary inputs will be imported from VPC and WordPress stacks (CloudHSM Cluster's Subnets, WordPress Instance ID and Security Groups).
-- Stack will build multiple Lambda functions orchestrated by AWS Step Function.
+- Stack will build multiple Lambda functions orchestrated by AWS Step Functions.
 Once the stack created successfully, check executionARN value under CloudFormation output tab (i.e. arn:aws:states:REGION:ACCOUNTID:execution:LaunchCloudHSMCluster-XXXXXXXXX:yyyyyyyy-aaaa-bbbb-cccc-zzzzzzzzzzzz).
 - To monitor the progress of CloudHSM creation, please open AWS Step Functions console, click on LaunchCloudHSMCluster-XXXXXXXXX state machine then click on the execution ID which should match the above resource in execution ARN.
 - Under Visual workflow and event history will have full visibility of the current status of CloudHSM cluster creation and initialization.
-Please note that it will take approximately 17-20min to complete the step function successfully.
+Please note that it will take approximately 17-20min to complete AWS Step Functions successfully.

 ![CloudHSM Step Functions Visual Workflow Diagram](img/CloudHSM-Step-Functions.png)